RareSkills/blog/foundry-forge-coverage/foundry-forge-coverage.md

 ### No available formula with the name "genhtml".
 Did you mean ekhtml?

-If you get this error, do
+If you get this error, do:

 ```shell
 brew install ekhtml